rxcle/rxindi-support/help.md

 | Single Element, Attribute or Text node     | Loop once on the exact node returned (not its children!)                                      | Yes (the node) |
 | List of Elements, Attributes or Text nodes | Loop over all the nodes in the list                                                           | Yes (per node) |

-As of Rxindi v1.4 these types have to be exact, meaning that a "number-like" value in a string is not automatically treated as an actual number.
-If you want to loop a certain amount of times based on a value from XML data, you might need to explicitly cast this to a number: `number(@someAttribute)`.
+As of Rxindi v1.4 these types must be exact, meaning that a "number-like" value in a string is not automatically treated as an actual number.
+If you want to loop a certain number of times based on a value from XML data, you might need to explicitly cast this to a number: `number(@someAttribute)`.
 Often loop is used to iterate over Elements, Attribute and Text nodes - the types for these are implicit.

 > Note that in XPath a `Text` node is not the same as a `string`.
 A Text node _contains_ a string though.
 You can select and iterate over Text nodes.
 You cannot iterate over strings.
 A string (like number and boolean) is always a single value.